 Faculty Member

-More recently, Dr. Atkins worked on issues relating to water quality and quantity at the U.S. Geological Survey.
+More recently, Dr. Atkins has also worked on issues relating to water quality and quantity at the U.S. Geological Survey.
 She has studied the anthropogenic, biogenic, climatic, and geologic impacts to salinity in the upper Colorado River basin, leading to the implementation of changes in land management by various federal agencies.
 She has also worked with various agencies to identify the human, ecological, and hydrological impacts of active and abandoned mined lands for hazard and risk mitigation.

 At UVU she continues to engage in impactful hydrologic research and connect undergraduates with professionals in geo- and geo-adjacent career paths.